monooso/setup-silverblue/README.md

 **Note**: Erlang is singled out because it is particularly difficult to compile on Fedora and requires many dependencies.
 Other languages (Go, Node, etc.) are typically easier for Mise to handle directly.

+### User-space Tools

+Some tools are installed directly to `~/.local/bin` rather than via package managers.
+These are typically Go binaries or pre-compiled releases that don't require complex dependencies.

+Currently installed:
+- **rclone** - downloaded directly from rclone.org, extracted from versioned zip
+- **LazyGit** - downloaded from GitHub releases API, extracted from versioned tar.gz

+This approach avoids:
+- Layering packages on the host (keeps system changes minimal)
+- Unwanted dependencies that package managers bring along
+- COPR repository requirements or complex container setups

+The trade-off is manual update workflows - these tools must be updated by re-running setup or manually downloading new versions.

 ## Prerequisites

 ### Before Running Setup